sahib/rmlint/docs/developers.rst

 - Only compare files of same size with each other.
 - Use incremental hashing, i.e. hash block-wise each size group and stop as soon a difference occurs or the file is read fully.
+- Create one hashing thread for each physical disk.
+This gives a big speedup if files are roughly evenly spread over multiple physical disks.

 Subtle ones
 ~~~~~~~~~~~